perherman/project_SACA/FinalProjectSACA/read_me.rst

 Ultimately I want to integrate the solution in the CRM-system itself.
 But Milestone 1 is to have it running in a stand alone Windows Frame with the ability to enter an address, and check the validity of the entered combination of street with number and alpha code, postal code and locality (city, town, village).
-In this first versin it only checks Swedish addresses, but Milestone 2 is to enable it to check the validity of Danish, Norwegian and Finnish addresses as well.
+In this first version it only checks Swedish addresses, but Milestone 2 is to enable it to check the validity of Danish, Norwegian and Finnish addresses as well.
+If you enter a Norwegian, Danish or Finnish address where the  postal code is greater than 1000 it will however work.
-The validity is checked against the official address database of Sweden which is publicized on a web site.
+The validity is checked against the official address database of Sweden which is publicized on a web site (which also contains addresses in the other nordic countries.
 To access the web site and check validity of an address one needs an API-key.

 Features